basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 ## 3. Related Work

 >This section is not strictly necessary to read for an understanding of how a Dynamo distributed database functions, especially Riak.
 It's still an excellent study of other distributed systems, in some cases ones that helped inspire Dynamo.
-When you have a moment, we highly recommend you read this section.
+When you have time, we highly recommend you read this section.

 ### 3.1 Peer to Peer Systems